nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-csv.md

 3. Click on the **Import a CSV file** button in the workspace or folder you want to import documents into.
 4. Browse and select your CSV file.
     ![]({{file name='CSV Importer beginning.png'}} ?w=550,border=true)
-5. Optionally check the box **<span style="color: rgb(68,68,68);">Send me the import report by email</span>** if you want to receive an email when the import is done, which shows how the import went.
+5. Optionally check the box **Send me the import report by email** if you want to receive an email when the import is done, which shows how the import went.
 This is useful in case of imports that take a long time.
 6. Click on the **Process** button.
     The import starts.
 You can either: